Energy Efficiency and Conservation Roadmap (2011)

-This national study was funded by Brunei Research Council and in collaboration with Energy Division, PMO.
-It provided critical evaluations on energy consumptions in Brunei, and recommended eight key policy options to achieve high energy efficiency and conservation such as:
+This national study was funded by Brunei Research Council and in collaboration with Energy Department, Prime Minister's Office (PMO).
+It provided critical evaluations on energy consumptions in Brunei Darussalam, and recommended eight key policy options to achieve high energy efficiency and conservation such as:

-- Appliance standards and labelling: The Energy Department at the Prime Minister's Office is currently proposing a nationwide scheme to ensure appliances used meet minimum energy efficiency standards, and also to have appropriate energy labels.
+- Appliance standards and labelling: The Energy Department, Prime Minister's Office is currently proposing a nationwide scheme to ensure appliances used meet minimum energy efficiency standards, and also to have appropriate energy labels.

 - Energy management: A few Ministries are already embarking on a pilot testing programme to demonstrate the energy savings that can be achieved via simple applications of energy savings technology and behaviour.

-A number of the policy recommendations from the study now form the basis of EIDPMO's White Paper on Energy.
+A number of the policy recommendations from the study now form the basis of Energy and Industry Department at the Prime Minister's Office's (EIDPMO) White Paper on Energy.

 A National Conference on Energy Efficiency and Conservation & Alternative Energy: Policy Options for Wawasan 2035 was held in July 2011.
 This study has been published as a CSPS Report in 2012.